SilentCicero/yoyo-bootstrap/README.md

 ## dom101 - for basic DOM tooling

-For some components where DOM analysis or manipulation is required, `yoyo-bootstrap` uses DOM101 - a completely modularized DOM helper package.
+For some components where DOM analysis or manipulation is required, `dom-bootstrap` uses DOM101 - a completely modularized DOM helper package.
 It's essentially jquery without the mess, that is properly compartmentalized.

 Note, dom101 is only really used in the `Collapse` module.